Rounge-lab/GENOMICON-Seq/README.md

 To quickly set up GENOMICON-Seq, execute the following commands in your terminal.
 This will download and run the installation script that sets up the Docker container, play dataset, Snakefiles, and their corresponding configuration files:

-The docker has to be installed!
 ```
 curl -L https://raw.githubusercontent.com/Rounge-lab/GENOMICON-Seq/main/genomiconseq_install.sh -o genomiconseq_install.sh
 chmod +x genomicon_setup.sh
 ./genomicon_setup.sh
 ```

-Use arguments `--ampliseq` or `--wes` when running the `genomicon_setup.sh` to download files/scripts necessary for either amplicon sequenicng or WES simulation.
-Whitout the arguments, the setup will downaload files/scripts for both simulations.
+Use arguments `--ampliseq` or `--wes` when running the `genomicon_setup.sh` to download files/scripts necessary for either amplicon sequencing or WES simulation.
+Without the arguments, the script will download files/scripts for both simulations.

-A base direcotry structure would look like this after runnig the `genomicon_setup.sh`
+A directory structure would look like this after running the `genomicon_setup.sh`

 ```
 GENOMICON-Seq